 Categories

-At FasCat, we like to caress and nurture our athlete's anaerobic system.
+CoachCat likes to caress and nurture an athlete's anaerobic system.
 One training myth we’d like to dispel is to only do base training for 2-3 months.
 Why not do both simultaneously, in the right amounts.
-We’ve long been fans of fast fun wintertime group rides for the short 10 - 20 second forays above threshold we see in athlete’s power data.
-While not a ton of time is spent above threshold there is value and benefit to including anaerobic work to your base training.
-After all, isn’t this how the sport of cyclocross was invented?
+We’ve long been fans of fast fun wintertime group rides for the short 10 - 20 second forays above threshold that are specific to zwift races, group rides and all performance based events.

 First, what is ‘Wintertime Intensity’?
-Wintertime Intensity is 2 - 4 cumulative minutes of zone 6 work per hour.
+Wintertime Intensity is 2 - 4 cumulative minutes of zone 6 anaerobic work per hour.
 Two to four minutes is not a lot considering a one hour criterium or cyclocross race has more than half or 30 minutes spent in one’s zone 6.
-Wintertime Intensity as you would guess is prescribed in the second half to final third of one’s aerobic endurance phase or CTL build.
+Wintertime Intensity as you would guess is prescribed in the second half to final third of one’s aerobic endurance phase or Training Load build.
 As in our sweet spot part 3 plan or our new wintertime intensity plan.

 **surges in the peloton, steep pitches up climbs, switchbacks, and technical singletrack, cyclocross accelerations

-The Wintertime Intervals are what we call variable power workouts and they have 5 main benefits:
+These Wintertime Intervals are what we call variable power workouts and they have 5 main benefits:

 1. Specificity of real world conditions